spacepy/spacepy/Doc/source/install.rst

      environment.
 Python 3 is strongly recommended (64-bit is recommended).
   2. ``pip install --upgrade spacepy``

-This will install a binary build of SpacePy (if available, otherwise it will attempt to compile) and most dependencies.
+This will install a binary build of SpacePy if available (currently only on Windows), otherwise it will attempt to compile.
+It will also install most dependencies.

 If you are familiar with installing Python packages, have particular preferences for managing an installation, or if the above doesn't